jupyter/notebook/CONTRIBUTING.md

 When code is modified and committed, all staged files will be automatically formatted using pre-commit git hooks (with help from [pre-commit](https://github.com/pre-commit/pre-commit).
-The benefit of using a code formatters like `prettier` and `black` is that it removes the topic of code style from the conversation when reviewing pull requests, thereby speeding up the review process.
+The benefit of using code formatters like `prettier` and `black` is that it removes the topic of code style from the conversation when reviewing pull requests, thereby speeding up the review process.